Island Rail Corridor: Tax gift

 The not for profit Island Corridor Foundation is a partnership between the Cowichan Tribes and local governments along the rail line.
 After years of work and negotiations, the ICF came to agreements with the Canadian Pacific Railway and with RailAmerica to hand over its Island rail assets to the foundation for tax credits.

 In February 2006, the Canadian Pacific Railway donated its 225 km portion of the railway right-of-way, which averages 30.48 m in width between Victoria and Courtenay, to the Island Corridor Foundation.
-The donation tax credit exchange was estimated to be valued at Cdn$236 million and encompasses 6.51 km² of land, six historic railway stations and a number of trestles.
-In addition, CPR also supplied $2.3 million in "seed money" to the Foundation.
+The donation tax credit exchange was estimated to be valued at 236M CAD and encompasses 6.51 km² of land, six historic railway stations and a number of trestles.
+In addition, CPR also supplied 2.3M CAD in "seed money" to the Foundation.
 Lands were also given that produce non-rail revenue generated by property leases and encroachments on the line.

 On 22 March 2006, RailAmerica donated ownership of the Port Alberni to Nanaimo portion of the railway to the Island Corridor Foundation.